 Is childhood obesity on the rise?

 Child obesity is a problem that didn't actually come to light until the 1990s, when the number of obese children and adults saw a significant increase.
-In the 1980s, the number of children regarded as overweight was around 5%, while those found to be obese was only around 2% – within a decade these figures had almost doubled.
+In the 1980s, the number of children regarded as overweight was around 5%, while those found to be obese was only around 2% – within a decade these figures had more than doubled.

 Why is child obesity on the rise?

 Weight gain occurs when we take in more energy (calories) from food and drink than we use up in our day-to-day activities.
-Obesity is a multi-factorial condition, which means that a combination of factors, including access to cheap, energy-dense and nutrient-poor foods and drinks, reduced activity and living in ‘obesogenic’ environments together cooked up a ‘perfect storm’.
+Obesity is a multi-factorial condition, which means that a combination of factors, including access to cheap, energy-dense and nutrient-poor foods and drinks, reduced activity and living in ‘obesogenic’ environments together cooked up a perfect storm.
 These factors are likely to have given the ideal conditions for the obesity epidemic to take hold.

 At what age is obesity most likely to be noticed?